kyma-project/test-infra/development/jobguard/README.md

-# Job Guard
+# JobGuard

 ## Overview

-Job Guard is a simple tool that fetches all statuses for GitHub pull requests and waits for some of them to finish.
+JobGuard is a simple tool that fetches all statuses for GitHub pull requests and waits for some of them to finish.
-The main purpose of Job Guard is to delay running integration jobs that depend on component jobs.
+The main purpose of JobGuard is to delay running integration jobs that depend on component jobs.
 This tool acts as a guard for integration tests.

 ## Usage